sksurv.linear_model.IPCRidge#

 - score(X, y, sample_weight=None)[source]#

-Return the coefficient of determination of the prediction.
+Returns the concordance index of the prediction.

-- Returns
+- Parameters:

 float